 How do I cash-out in the GCash app?

 In the app, you need to click on Show More, and scroll down to see the Cash-out button.
 There are two main options for cashing out — it’s either through Over-the-Counter or via ATM (GCash Mastercard).

-If you want a free cash-out option, you can also transfer your funds to your bank via Bank Transfer and then use the your bank’s ATM to withdraw the amount.
+If you want a free cash-out option, you can also transfer your funds to your bank via Bank Transfer and then use your bank’s ATM to withdraw the amount.

 How to cash out via Over-the-Counter channel